intel-analytics/ipex-llm/docs/docs/getting-started.md

 BigDL allows you to save your BigDL model on local filesystem, HDFS, or Amazon s3 (refer to [Model Save](APIdocs/Module.md/#model-save)).

-You may also save the model to Tensorflow or Caffe format (refer to [Caffe Support](ProgrammingGuide/caffe-support.md), and [Tensorflow Support](ProgrammingGuide/tensorflow-support.md) respectively).

 ---